 This is part of the writing process formulated by English Professor Betty S Flowers which consists of four characters: the madman, the architect, the carpenter and the judge.
 The madman phase is the one I referenced above.
 However, it is too often hampered by the last character, the judge.
 This from Professor Flowers:

 “He is full of ideas, writes crazily and perhaps rather sloppily, gets carried away by enthusiasm or anger, and if really let loose, could turn out ten pages an hour.
 The second is a kind of critical energy-what I’ll call the ‘judge’… He peers over your shoulder and says, ‘That’s trash!’ with such authority that the madman loses his crazy confidence and shrivels up.”

 The trick is to give each of the four characters a voice in the correct order.
 To learn more about this technique, read this piece.

 I’m not going to get all Eat Pray Love on you, but sometimes we do need to be removed from our comfortable, familiar settings and experience something different to see the world anew.
 Multiple studies have confirmed what we already know: travel opens the eyes.
 But did you know that travel also increases your creativity?
 While a 12-month stint living somewhere exotic in a far-flung corner of the globe would be ideal, it’s not a viable option for most.
 Instead, look at what you can do closer to home.
 Are there national parks you haven’t visited that are close by?
 A secluded beach you’ve always wanted to camp at?
 Or learn a completely new hobby with people you don’t know?

 Changing up your surroundings is really important for work, particularly if your space is associated with negativity.
 Add a plant, clear your workstation of clutter, work from a different place, and take breaks often.

-If you want help bringing your ideas together, contact the creative team at Lush Digital Media.
+If you want help bringing your ideas together, contact the creative team at Lush – The Content Agency.
 In the meantime, here are some articles you might enjoy: